-John Mulaney Returns to Stand-Up Stage for First Time Since Leaving Rehab and Announcing Divorce - E!
+John Mulaney Details Harrowing Lows From Intervention and Rehab Experience in Return to Stage - E!
 Online

 Added Money senior writer Julia Glum, "Just left John Mulaney's first post-rehab show at City Winery.
 I don't know much about comedy, but imho he did a great job... an excellent mix of humor and honesty.
 I'm rooting for u, dude."

 According to People and Page Six, citing a source, Mulaney completed a 60-day rehab stay in February after seeking treatment in December.
-At the time, the outlets reported the comedy star was continuing to work on his sobriety as an outpatient.
+At the time, the outlets reported the comedy star was continuing his work on his sobriety as an outpatient.
 E!
 News reached out to Mulaney's rep for comment but did not hear back.

 The comedy star has spoken about his struggles with sobriety before.
 During a 2019 interview with Esquire, Mulaney said he started drinking when he was 13 and later started abusing drugs.